wilsonchyw/Marking/README.md

 # Marking
 This is a web application that allows students to submit assignments and the instructor can mark the assignments on the website.
-The application is built using React, NextJS, Typescript, Nodejs, Express, PostgreSQL, Knex and Docker.
+The application is built using React, NextJS, Typescript, Nodejs, Express, PostgreSQL, Knex, Jest and Docker.

 ## Features
 - Student and Instructor Authentication